Our story

 Before helping transform urban mobility, Jean-Marc Blais learned how to get people moving, quite literally.

-But beyond performance, he created something deeper.
+But beyond performance, he created something bigger.

 A culture, a sense of belonging, a movement.